Skip to content

 Since no one has studied microdosing head-on, the closest evidence is dose-finding: trials that gave different doses of the same drug and measured the difference.
 The best example is a phase 2 dose-ranging trial of semaglutide for weight loss, and its results scaled cleanly with dose 2:

 Read that from the bottom up.
 The lowest dose tested produced the smallest weight loss, and the effect grew as the dose climbed.
-A microdose lives down at the low end of that curve — so the most defensible prediction is that microdosing produces *less* effect than standard dosing, not the same effect for a fraction of the price.
-We break these numbers down further in GLP-1 dose-response: why lower doses do less.
+A microdose lives down at the low end of that curve — so the most defensible prediction is that microdosing produces less effect than standard dosing, not the same effect for a fraction of the price.
+We break these numbers down further in GLP-1 dose-response: why lower doses do less, and weigh the marketing against the science in is microdosing GLP-1 legit or hype?.

 What the standard-dose trials imply

 The benefits people actually want from these drugs were all demonstrated at full doses.
-Semaglutide 2.4 mg per week produced roughly 14.9% mean weight loss in adults without diabetes 3, and tirzepatide produced roughly 15–21% across its dose tiers — with the higher tiers doing more 4.
+Semaglutide 2.4 mg per week produced roughly 14.9% mean weight loss in adults without diabetes 3, and tirzepatide produced roughly 15–21% across its dose tiers — with the higher tiers doing more 4 (see microdosing tirzepatide for the tirzepatide-specific breakdown).
 These are the results microdosing borrows its credibility from, but they were achieved at doses many times larger than a microdose.
 You cannot assume the headline result carries down to a tiny fraction of the dose; the dose-response data say the opposite.

 There's also the matter of staying power.
 In a maintenance trial, people who stopped semaglutide regained weight while those who kept taking it held their loss 5.
 The benefit tracks ongoing exposure at an effective level — and a dose small enough to count as a "microdose" may simply be below that threshold.